 I’ve personally had this card for a few years, and always get a big return on the annual fee.
-And I don’t fly United Airlines more than a couple times every few years!
+And it’s not like I’m flying every other weekend!

 This card is affected by Chase’s stricter approval rules.
-So if you’ve opened 5 or more credit card accounts (from any bank) in the past 24 months (NOT counting Chase business cards and these other business cards), it’s unlikely you’ll be approved.
+So if you’ve opened 5 or more cards from any bank (NOT counting Chase business cards and other business cards) in the past 24 months, it’s unlikely you’ll be approved.

 How to Earn Points With the Chase United Explorer Card

 With the United Explorer card, you’ll earn:

-- 2 United Airlines miles per $1 you spend on purchases from United Airlines
+- 2 United Airlines miles per dollar you spend on purchases from United Airlines

-- 2 United Airlines miles per $1 spent at restaurants and hotels when you book directly
+- 2 United Airlines miles per dollar spent at restaurants and hotels when you book directly

-- 1 United Airlines mile per $1 you spend on everything else
+- 1 United Airlines mile per dollar you spend on everything else

 The earning rates are OK if this is the only card you have with a 2x bonus category, but other cards give you a better return for your spending.

-For example, I earn 3X Chase Ultimate Rewards points with my Chase Sapphire Reserve for all my dining and travel purchases.
-The travel category includes any airline.
-And I can book my hotel through a 3rd party and still earn bonus points.
+For example, I earn 3x Chase Ultimate Rewards points with my Chase Sapphire Reserve for all my dining and travel purchases.
+The travel category includes any airline, and I can book my hotel through a third party and still earn bonus points.

 I use this card because the points transfer to United Airlines at a 1:1 ratio.
 And I earn more than if I’d used the Chase United Explorer card.
 Check out our review of the Chase Sapphire Reserve here.